stacygohyunsi/algorithms-primer/README.md

 - Quick Sort

 ## Big-Ω (Big-Omega) notation
+It describes:
+- The worst-case scenario
 - the lower asymptotic bound

+Let me give you an example:
+Create a function that returns the smallest integer in an array of integers greater than 0.

 ## Big-θ (Big-Theta) notation
-- Both the lower and upper asymptotic bound
+- Both the lower and upper asymptotic bound (tight bound) -

 # Search
 ## Linear Search
 ## Binary Search
 ## Naïve Divide and Conquer
 ## Breadth first search
+## Red Black Trees and B trees

 # Sorting
 ## Bubble sort